chris-horner/Compose-Debug-Drawer/README.md

 #### Device Module

-Shows information about device running the app such as Device, and manufacturer
+Shows information about device running the app such as model and manufacturer

 <img width="160" src="art/device_module.png" />